-Patients interested in improvement of abdominal contours may consider a Tummy Tuck (abdominoplasty).
-This procedure involves tightening the supportive tissues of the abdominal wall and removing skin and fat.
+A Tummy Tuck or Abdominoplasty is a procedure that improves abdominal contours.
+It involves tightening the supportive tissues of the abdominal wall and removing excess skin and fat.
 This may be considered by individuals that have had considerable weight loss, liposuction or have stretching of the abdominal tissues due to bearing children.
-Patients intending to lose weight or plan future pregnancies should postpone the procedure.
+Patients intending to lose weight or plan future pregnancies may consider postponing the procedure.

-Patients go home the same day returning to the office for follow-up visits as needed.
-This procedure takes some two to three weeks to return to most physical activities.
-The procedure does produce a long, permanent far below the waistline in a position that can typically be concealed by an undergarment.
+Patients go home the same day, and return to the office for follow-up visits as needed.
+After this procedure, most individuals are able to return to physical activities within two to three weeks.
+The procedure does produce a long, permanent scar below the waistline in a position that can typically be concealed by an undergarment.